 Surface transfer from and to Kathmandu (Tourist vehicle Transfer from Ktm-Pokhara-Ktm).

-Free Ace the Himalaya duffel/kit bag, sun hat and T-shirt (yours to keep).
+Free Ace the Himalaya duffel/kit bag and sun hat (yours to keep).

 Farewell dinner in Kathmandu on the night before departure.

 Entry permits and fees for all temples, parks, monasteries, and cultural and historical sites.